-As a result of a 1998 SIP revision approved by EPA, Butte County (Chico Urbanized area) was redesignated from non-attainment to attainment with a Maintenance SIP for carbon monoxide (CO).
-In 2007, the 1998 Maintenance SIP was updated by ARB and approved by EPA for the second decade of the maintenance period.
-Conformity applies for CO through 2018.
-The current emission budget is for the second Maintenance SIP.
-As a maintenance area, BCAG continues to be required to demonstrate conformity for CO.
+As a result of a 1998 SIP revision approved by EPA, Butte County (Chico Urbanized area) was re-designated from non-attainment to attainment with a Maintenance SIP for carbon monoxide (CO).
+In 2007, the 1998 Maintenance SIP was updated by ARB and approved by

+EPA for the second decade of the maintenance period.
+In the BCAG area, transportation conformity requirements for CO ended June 1, 2018.